denoland/docs/runtime/fundamentals/configuration.md

 It is not required to specify this setting, the following defaults are applied:

 - `"none"` if there is no `package.json` file in your project directory
-- `"manual"` is there is a `package.json` file in your project directory
+- `"manual"` if there is a `package.json` file in your project directory

 When using workspaces, this setting can only be used in the workspace root.
 Specifying it in any of the members will result in warnings.
 The `"manual"`